thunknyc/emacs-treadmill/README.md

 your `.emacs.d/init.el`, `.emacs`, or whatever:

 ```
-(require 'treadmill) ; will not be requires with MELPA package
+(require 'treadmill) ; will not be required with MELPA package
 (add-hook 'gerbil-mode-hook #'treadmill-gerbil-mode)

 ```